wbic16/hello-phext/README.md

 This Rust project demonstrates how to work with Phext (11-dimensional plain hypertext).
 For more information about the phext format, head over to https://phext.io.

+## Elevator Pitch

+If we want to solve planet-scale problems, we need planet-scale data models.
+Traditional text-based approaches cannot scale.
+Binary file formats aren't human readable.
+Phext bridges the gap.

 ## Hello, Phext

 This project is an amalgamation of a Rust-powered Phext backend (phext.rs) and a Rocket-based API (main.rs).
 The functionality defined in the Phext backend provides all of the database/logic needed for hosting phext documents.
-The Rocket-based API is simply a wrapper around that functionality.
+The Rocket-based API is a wrapper around that functionality.

 ## Phext Motivation